 Here is a man that is rather lean : his hair is soft, skin thin, face pearshaped.
 He looks intelligent, and you pronounce him a representative of the Brain system.
 But look a little closer and you will discover that the Bony system is as prominent as the Brain.

 This is a happy combination.

 Another man will present a combination of the Brain and Muscular systems ; and a third, of the Muscular and Thoracic.
-Seldom do we find all the Systems evenly balanced.
+Seldom do we find all the also given a soft bed.
+Systems evenly balanced.